matbesancon/hugo-site/content/publication/journal/phys-rev-research-5-043059/index.md

 title: Improved local models and new Bell inequalities via Frank-Wolfe algorithms

 # Authors
-# A YAML list of author names
-# If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
-# write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
+# and it will be replaced with their full name and linked to their profile.
 authors:
 - Sébastien Designolle
 - Gabriele Iommazzo